Mapping the gender attrition gap in academic psychology: Methods

 \subsubsection{Institutional environment}

 We used three dimensions to assess the institutional environment: the region of original affiliation, the number of unique affiliations, and the prestige of affiliated institutions (measured by the 5-year DNCS of psychology publications).
 Each entrant’s affiliation was determined annually based on the institutions listed in their publications, with the region of origin defined by the country of their primary institution in the first publication year.
+The psychology entrants were concentrated in the United States: 40.1\% of entrants were affiliated with U.S. institutions at their first publication, followed by 8.4\% with British institutions, 5.4\% with German institutions, and 5.3\% with Canadian institutions.
+Around 19\% of entrants were affiliated with countries outside of the United States, Canada, and Western Europe.
+This skewed distribution is consistent with prior findings on the dominance of a few Western countries in global psychology research \parencite{Arnett2008_americanPsy, Tindle2021_GeographyPsy}.

 The number of unique affiliations at each academic age was used as an indicator of academic resources, and institutional prestige was quantified by the cumulative 5-year DNCS of psychology publications indexed in Scopus.
 For researchers with multiple affiliations in a given year, we assigned the score of the highest-ranked institution.
 This design captures the evolving institutional environment surrounding researchers across their careers.